VoPhuongAnh/Restaurant-tips-analysis/README.md

 ![dinner vs other-meal hist-overlap](https://github.com/user-attachments/assets/e1145537-15e1-421a-9bad-8ce27532f353)

-Insight:
-Customers of this restaurant tend to give more tip for Dinner, in comparison to other meals of a day.
+Insight: Customers of this restaurant tend to give more tip for Dinner, in comparison to other meals of a day.
 Restaurant owner can think about methods to increase the customer experience or service quality for other meals of day to increase the tipping.

+### Findings Summary:

+In conclusion, this restaurant seems to gain more tips when they open on weekends rather than weekdays.
+Customers seems to give more tip in Dinner rather than other meals of the day.
+Among their customers, male and smokers tend to be more generous in tipping, in comparison to female and non-smokers customers. $2,9 - $3 seems to be the most common reange of tip amount that customers server for the serivces of this restaurant.